Carer’s Allowance is the main benefit for carers. If you are looking after someone for 35 hours a week or more, you may be eligible.

 If the person you’re caring for doesn’t get one of these benefits, you may still be able to get Carer’s Credit.
 When you apply, fill in the Care Certificate part of the application form and get a health or social care professional to sign it.

-To claim Carer’s Credit you need to apply to the Carer’s Allowance Unit of the Department of Work and Pensions (England, Wales and Scotland) or the Disability and Carers Service (Northern Ireland).
+To claim Carer’s Credit you need to apply to the CA Unit of the Department of Work and Pensions (England, Wales and Scotland) or the Disability and Carers Service (Northern Ireland).back to top

 How to claim